nickytonline/www.nickyt.co/src/pages/uses.md

 - [Obsidian](https://obsidian.md) - Note Taking/My Second Brain
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) - Because Docker
 - [xScope](https://xscope.app) - Awesome toolset for frontend development.
 Rulers, guides etc.
 - [Dato](https://sindresorhus.com/dato) - A better date app for macOS.
+It's great for having multiple time zones in the address bar.
+I have my local time as well as UTC.
+I also use it for upcoming meetings and events.
+Previously I was using [Meeter](https://trymeeter.com) which is great for this, but it's one less app I need now.
 - [iTerm](https://iterm2.com/) - A better terminal for macOS
 - [warp](https://www.warp.dev/) - A modern terminal (trying it out)
 - [Starship](https://starship.rs/) - A cross shell prompt
 - [Spotify](https://www.spotify.com/us/download/) - Because music.
 - [Muzzle](https://muzzleapp.com/) - A simple app for silencing notifications during screen sharing
-- [Meeter](https://trymeeter.com) - For joining meetings faster
 - [OBS](https://obsproject.com/download) - For streaming on Twitch
 - [Descript](https://www.descript.com/) - For editing and publishing my Twitch streams to YouTube.
 - [Webcam Settings](https://apps.apple.com/us/app/webcam-settings/id533696630) - Helps me prevent my Logitech webcam from losing focus.
 I also use it to zoom in on my webcam.